Bird's Head plate

-The Bird's Head Plate is a minor tectonic plate incorporating the Bird's Head Peninsula, at the western end of the island of New Guinea.
-Hillis and Müller consider it to be moving in unison with the Pacific Plate.
-Bird considers it to be unconnected to the Pacific Plate.
+The Bird's Head plate is a minor tectonic plate incorporating the Bird's Head Peninsula, at the western end of the island of New Guinea.
+Hillis and Müller consider it to be moving in unison with the Pacific plate.
+P. Bird considers it to be unconnected to the Pacific plate.

-The plate is separating from the Australian Plate and the small Maoke Plate along a divergent boundary to the southeast.
-Convergent boundaries exist along the north, between the Bird's Head and the Caroline Plate, the Philippine Sea Plate and the Halmahera Plate to the northwest.
+The plate is separating from the Australian plate and the small Maoke plate along a divergent boundary to the southeast.
+Convergent boundaries exist along the north, between the Bird's Head and the Caroline plate, the Philippine Sea plate and the Halmahera plate to the northwest.
 A transform boundary exists between the Bird's Head and the Molucca Sea Collision Zone to the southwest.
-Another convergent boundary exists between the Bird's Head and the Banda Sea Plate to the south.
+Another convergent boundary exists between the Bird's Head and the Banda Sea plate to the south.